Srinivasach123/ufo_project/README.md

 Command: python data_ingestion.py

-Result: A file named "ufo_sightings.db" will be created
+Result: A file named "ufo_sightings.db" will be created inside data directory

 We can setup this file to be executed daily using cron setup.
 0 1 * * * /usr/bin/python3 data_ingestion.py # this will execute this file at 1 am every day

 Note: data_ingestion.py should be given correct absolute path.

-## Flask Application
+# Flask Application

+Now, time to execute Flask application

 goto directory flask_app
 Command: python app.py

+## Flask API Documents
+Once Flask application is started at 127.0.0.1:5000

+Goto http://127.0.0.1:5000/swagger/ to view the Documentation of all the supported API's

-Test the API:
+## Test the API:
 You can test the API using tools like Postman or cURL.
 Here are some examples:

 Get all sightings: